-Wheaton in the Holy Lands 2019 is a study of the New Testament, Christian theology and historical geography through on-site lecture/instruction in Israel, Greece, and Rome.
-In addition, through contact with leaders of Roman Catholic and non-western churches, Wheaton in the Holy Lands engages students with issues of the theological development of the Church through the centuries.
+Wheaton in the Holy Lands 2021 is a study of the New Testament, Christian theology and historical geography through on-site lecture/instruction in Israel, Greece, and Rome.
+Students engage with issues of the theological development of the Church through the centuries, its historic faith expressions, and dialogue with other faith traditions.
 The six-week program offers students the experience of a lifetime, exploring the Holy Lands under the guidance and instruction of Wheaton professors and local experts.

-This year, the program will be led by Dr. Matthew Bruce (Theology) and Dr. Chris Vlachos (New Testament).
-Dr. Bruce and Dr. Vlachos will provide biblical, historical, and theological lectures and commentary as students study the life and times of Jesus and the Apostles in Israel, Paul and the early church in Greece and Rome, and the Apocalypse on the island of the Patmos.
+This year, the program will be led by Dr. George Kalantzis and Dr. David Lauber, who will provide biblical, historical, and theological lectures to help students engage more fully with the life and times of Jesus and the Apostles in Israel, and Paul and the early church in Greece and Rome.
 In addition, supplementary lectures on ancient historical, cultural, and geographical backgrounds will be provided by faculty and local guides of Jerusalem University College in Israel and Hellenic Scripture Union in Europe.
-Students will also be introduced to a variety of Christian traditions and how these traditions have been preserved and developed throughout the history of the church, with special attention given to Palestinian Christianity, Jewish Messianism, Orthodox Christianity, and Roman Catholicism.
+Students will engage with historic Eastern Orthodox, Roman Catholic, and Protestant expressions of the Christian faith, as well as enter into dialogue with Jews and Muslims, and how these traditions have been preserved and developed throughout history.

 - Sponsoring Department: Biblical and Theological Studies

-- Program Leader(s): Dr. Chris Vlachos and Dr. Matthew Bruce
+- Program Leader(s): Dr. George Kalantzis and Dr. David Lauber

 - Prerequisites: None

-- Eligibility: Open to Wheaton students only; preference may be given to BITH majors and upperclassmen
+- Eligibility: Open to Wheaton students only; applicants must be in good standing with the College.

 - Partner Institution(s): Jerusalem University College and Hellenic Scripture Union

 - Highlights: In Israel, watch the sunrise over Jerusalem, drink water from the well where Jesus met the Samaritan women, take a short journey by boat on the Sea of Galilee, and climb Masada.
-In Europe, experience sunset at the Temple of Poseidon on the Aegean, read the Book of Acts on Mars Hill in Athens, spend two nights on the island of Patmos where John received the vision of the Apocalypse, and walk through the catacombs in Rome.
+In Europe, experience sunset at the Temple of Poseidon on the Aegean, read the Book of Acts on Mars Hill in Athens, visit the catacombs and the church of Saint Peter in Rome, and spend time in the church of Saint Augustine.

 Wheaton in the Holy Lands students earn a total of 8 credit hours, registering for two of the following courses: